tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

   - #### Cultural and Historical Context

-    - Each Gōngfu style has its own rich history and philosophical underpinnings
+    - Each Gōngfū style has its own rich history and philosophical underpinnings
     - Players delve into the lore of each style, understanding its origins and famous practitioners
     - Certain styles may be associated with specific factions or regions in the game world

-  This comprehensive Gōngfu system adds depth to character development and overall immersion in the world.
+  This comprehensive Gōngfū system adds depth to character development and overall immersion in the world.

 - ### PvE and PvP
   Players may participate in both Player vs. Environment (PvE) content, such as dungeons, boss fights, and quests, as well as Player vs. Player (PvP) modes.